Napier-Railton: History

 Following the Second World War, the car was, for a short time, repurposed to test the drogue chutes of aircraft.
-A problem arose when it was realised that the car had no brakes and had in past races simply rolled to a stop.
-This was seen as potentially dangerous so brakes were fitted to the back wheels in hopes of slowing the car sufficiently should the chute fail.
+It was also used in the film Pandora and the Flying Dutchman.

 Postwar owners include Patrick Lindsay and Victor Gauntlett.
 The car was purchased by Brooklands Museum circa 1997 with the support of the UK's Heritage Lottery Fund and other donors.
 It is maintained in fully working order and is normally on display in one of the museum's 1930s motoring sheds.
 The car is run regularly and is usually present at the Goodwood Revival motor race meeting every September.